kairos-io/kairos/docs/content/quickstart/installation.md

 ### Accessing the Node

-After a boot, the node will start and load into the system.
-When the console is available, we should be already able to SSH.
+After the boot process, the node starts and is loaded into the system.
+You should already have SSH connectivity when the console is available.

 To access to the host, log in as `kairos`: